twwright/BrandMigrationHelper/README.md

 # Brand Migration Data Helper

 # Purpose
-When a client transitions from a single location to a multi-location, our team has to generate a new umbrella account called a Brand.
-In order to move data from an individual location into a brand account, we have to export/import.
-However, the exported data needs to be cleaned, scrubbed, reconfgiured, and more.
+When a client transitions from a single live location to a multi-location, our team generates a new umbrella Brand account.
+In order to move data from an individual live locations into a single brand account, we have to export a raw xlsx file, then manipulate, clean, scrub, etc the file to create a new file that is properly prepared for import.

-This simple Flask app takes in the Location-specific .xlsx files then performs some actions to generate a Branch-specific .xlsx file that can be immediately imported through our internal Brand Uploader.
-Prior to this tool, that work needed to be done manually.
+This simple Flask app takes in the Location-specific .xlsx files from an export then performs some actions to generate a Brand-specific .xlsx file that can be immediately imported through our internal Brand Uploader.
+Prior to this tool, that work needed to be done manually over multiple hours.